DeFiMomma/CCF-Marketing-Proposal/June2026-Reimbursement.md

 The cuts above were absorbed without reducing marketing output.
 During this term the team continued to deliver:

-- Consistent organic and paid social output across X, LinkedIn, and Discord
+- Consistent organic and paid social output across X and LinkedIn
-- Continued content production and blog publishing
+- Continued SEO content production and blog publishing
 - AMA coordination and livestream production
 - Coverage and visibility support for major ecosystem initiatives